Driveway painting is a very basic, relatively easy DIY project. Here are what I see as the best driveway paint products that really last.

 - Fine for wood, but use on interior wood only

-A newer product is one-part (“1-K”) epoxy coatings: paint with added epoxy resins in the solution and they are very tough.
+Enter a newer type of product is one-part (“1-K”) epoxy coatings: paint with added epoxy resins in the solution and they are very tough.

 I like Kilz 1-part epoxy interior/exterior garage floor paint for driveway paint.
 It’s resistant to damage from chemicals, and oil.